How to ApplyApplications are now closed for the 2019 cycle

-- Complete the online application.
-The OURS program is administered under the SPUR umbrella, and we use the SPUR application form.
-Be sure to select OURS as the program for which you are applying.
-Note in the application the lab if you are currently doing research and explain the nature and goals of your research project.
-Also, please provided the name of your lab mentor, if you are working with a grad student, postdoc, or research assistant in addition to your PI.
+- Where requested in the application describe the lab in which you are currently affiliated and explain the nature of your involvement and contribution to the research.
+Also, please provide the name of your lab mentor, if you are working with a grad student, postdoc, or research assistant in addition to your PI.

 - Questions?
 Check out the FAQs page or email us.

-- If you encounter any problem submitting your application online, please submit your information by email to our Summer Programs Administrator at firstname.lastname@example.org.
+- If you encounter any problem submitting your application online, please our Summer Programs Administrator at email@example.com.
+Do not email us your application.

 Information for recommenders